uswds/uswds-site/pages/patterns/create-a-profile/email-address.md

 {:.usa-content-list}
 - <strong>Do not require users to re-enter their email address, unless you have a good reason for doing so.</strong> If you're collecting email addresses for the purpose of communicating with the user, verifying that a user's email address is correctly spelled reduces the risk of sending sensitive information to the wrong individual.

-    When creating an account based on an email address, you might choose to validate a user's email address by requiring them to click an emailed verification link and successfully authenticate to ensure information will be shared with the correct individual.
+- <strong>Consider validating a user's email address by requiring them to click an emailed verification link.</strong> When creating an account based on an email address, requiring users to click an emailed verification link and successfully authenticate  ensures information will be shared with the correct individual.
 - This pattern uses radio buttons.
 See [usability guidance for radio buttons]({{ site.baseurl }}/components/radio-buttons/#usability-guidance-radio-buttons).

 ## Accessibility